Time-Sensitive Security Alerts

 Compliance deadlines for Stanford computers

 Stanford's Vice President of Business Affairs recently announced a mandate for new minimum security requirements that include encryption of all computers and migration away from Windows XP.
-If you have a computer that cannot comply with the new requirements, you can request a compliance variance.
+If you have a computer that cannot comply with the new requirements, you can request a compliance exception.